ITISFoundation/osparc-lab/README.md

-# oSPARC - Sandbox Repository
+# oSPARC Sandbox

- Conceptual/experimental code
+ Place for evaluation concepts and experiment

 ## Setup
 ...